heygrady/docker-wordpress-starterkit/readme.md

 - [docker-machine](https://docs.docker.com/machine/reference/)
 - [docker-pf](https://github.com/noseglid/docker-pf)

+**NOTE:** Make sure you've at least done [step 1](https://docs.docker.com/mac/step_one/).

 ### Docker Compose
 You need to use [docker compose](https://docs.docker.com/compose/) for local dev.
-It allows you to set up a simple `docker-compose.yml` file that will bundle all of the ugly `docker` commands together for you.
+It allows you to set up a simple `docker-compose.yml` file that will bundle all of the ugly `docker` cli commands together for you.
 If you see a tutorial that has you typing `docker ...` on the command line there's probably a better way to do that inside a `docker-compose.yml` file.
 You'll see a bunch of documentation about firing up an image with something like: `docker run --name wordpressdb mysql`.
 Don't be confused!
 If you were deploying to a production environment the `docker` cli would make sense.
 For local development you should use `docker-compose`.

 Using `docker-compose` you can get a server running in no time at all (sort of).
 There's actually a great tutorial that walks through the basics of [using the official Wordpress image](http://www.sitepoint.com/how-to-use-the-official-docker-wordpress-image/).
 There's also a very light tutorial in the docker compose manual for getting started with [docker compose and wordpress](https://docs.docker.com/compose/wordpress/) (although it's low on details and slightly out of date).

-#### Here's the TLDR;

-Docker has recently moved to a [version 2 file format](https://docs.docker.com/compose/compose-file/#versioning) and it breaks a few things (namely, [env variables for links](https://docs.docker.com/compose/link-env-deprecated/)).
+Docker has recently moved to a [version 2 file format](https://docs.docker.com/compose/compose-file/#versioning) and it breaks a few things (namely, [env variables for linked containers](https://docs.docker.com/compose/link-env-deprecated/)).
 If you're following an example that doesn't have `version: '2'` at the the top of the `docker-compose.yml` file it will work slightly differently.
-It's recommended to switch to version 2 because you get other cool features that you'll want to utilize later but you're going to have to [familiarize yourself with the differences](https://docs.docker.com/compose/compose-file/#upgrading) while the documentation catches up.
+It's recommended to switch to version 2 because you get other cool features that you'll want to utilize later... so you're going to have to [familiarize yourself with the differences](https://docs.docker.com/compose/compose-file/#upgrading) while the documentation catches up.

 If you want to start with the official wordpress image there's an unmerged [pull request](https://github.com/docker-library/docs/pull/532/files) with an example `docker-composer.yml` showing the new v2 syntax.
 It's essentially the same except there are more environment settings that are required compared to the [Sitepoint tutorial](http://www.sitepoint.com/how-to-use-the-official-docker-wordpress-image/) linked above.

+#### Here's the TLDR;

 **Create a `docker-compose.yml` file**
 You'll want to open your terminal and do something like this: